Which iPads and iPhones can run iOS 8?

-iOS 8 was unveiled tonight at WWDC 2014, and some Apple fans will be crushed to learn that their devices won't be able to run the new operating system.
-Here's what made the cut, and will be able to run iOS 8:
+Some Apple fans will be crushed to learn that their devices won't be able to run the iOS 8 operating system.
+But there's good news for iPad 2 owners.
+Here's the official list of iPhones, iPods and iPads that made the cut, and can run iOS 8 (information from Apple's website):

-- iPad mini 1 and iPad mini 2 with Retina display (...and iPad mini 3 when it launches)
+- iPad mini 1 and iPad mini 2 with Retina display (...and the iPad mini 3 when/if it launches)

 - iPod touch 5G

-Which iPads and iPhones ran previous versions of iOS?
+Which iPads and iPhones ran iOS 7 and previous versions of iOS?

 If you're interested in iOS history, here's a list of the devices that supported previous versions of iOS.
-We used these to observe the trends and make our predictions before tonight's official announcements.
+We used these to observe the trends and make our predictions before the official iOS 8 announcements.

 - iPhone OS 3: iPhone 1 and later; iPad 1 and later; iPod touch 1G and later